SMSME/MI1-2/README.md

                         python3 eda.py
                         ```

 - **Producing and Running Analysis:** All analysis and model creation was done in a jupyter notebook.
 To see the step by step logic and results, click the play button next to each cell in sequential order.
-Additionally, at the top of the notebook you can choose `Run All`
+Alternatively, at the top of the notebook you can choose `Run All` to run all the cells at once.
+This will take some time as the the hyperparameter tuning is a longer process.

 ## A Map of Documentation